http4s/http4s/docs/docs/client-middleware.md

 ```

 ## UnixSocket
-[Domain sockets] are an operating system feature which allows comunication between processes
+[Unix domain sockets] are an operating system feature which allows communication between processes
 while not needing to use the network.

 This middleware allows a client to make requests to a domain socket.